01-edu/public/subjects/road_intersection/README.md

 Vehicles must obey this rules:

+- Vehicles must have a color depending on their route the colors are up to you to decide(ex:`r`- purple, `s`- Blue and `l`- Yellow).
+This must then be given during the audit

 - Autonomous, vehicles driving on a lane with a **given route** must follow the direction of that route, its not possible for the driver to change lanes or route.

 - Each vehicle must have a fixed velocity.

 - It must be kept a safety distance from other vehicles, if one vehicle stops the other vehicle thats behind him must stop and keep its distance.

 - Vehicles must stop if the traffic light is red and proceed otherwise.

-- Vehicles must have different routes, either `r0`, `r1` or `r2`.
+- Vehicles must have different routes, either `r`, `s` or `l`.

 - Other vehicles such as emergency vehicles are not considered.